Assertions

 );

-However, beware, the array [1, 2] and [2, 1] are not equal, because only the order of values differs, not the key ⇒ value pairs.
-The array [1, 2] can also be written as [0 => 1, 1 => 2] and therefore [1 => 2, 0 => 1] will be considered equal.
+But beware, the arrays [1, 2] and [2, 1] are not the same, because only the order of values differs, not the key ⇒ value pairs.
+The array [1, 2] can also be written as [0 => 1, 1 => 2], and [1 => 2, 0 => 1] will therefore be considered the same.

 Assert::notEqual ($expected, $actual, ?string $description=null)

-Opposite to Assert::equal().
+Opposite of Assert::equal().

 Assert::contains ($needle, string|array $actual, ?string $description=null)